Bitcoin History and Value: From Zero and Controversial to $64,000 and World Acceptance

 And there is another phenomenon to consider.

 • The beginning.
 On Halloween in 2008, a cryptographer operating under the pseudonym Satoshi Nakamoto published a paper that described an entirely new currency called Bitcoin, which was made out of information instead of paper.
 In Satoshi’s system, all the tasks performed by banks and credit cards, and even some chores of the federal government, were trusted to a peer-to-peer network instead.
-At first it was only known and used by a few cryptographers in the computer programming community.
+At first, it was only known and used by a few cryptographers in the computer programming community.

-• First investors.
-In 2010, enthusiasts founded a website called Bitcoin Market, which allowed individuals to exchange Bitcoins for dollars and, for the first time, provided a way for curious investors to participate.First Bitcoin millionaire. in 2011 an unconfident, shy 29-year-old named Charlie Shrem who grew up in a Syrian Jewish community in Brooklyn, New York started a bitcoin business with $1,000.
+• First Bitcoin millionaire. in 2011 an unconfident, shy 29-year-old named Charlie Shrem who grew up in a Syrian Jewish community in Brooklyn, New York started a Bitcoin business with $1,000.
 Within days, things went crazy.
 Then experience the ultimate crash.
 But he stuck to it and he eventually attracted an investment from the Winklevoss Brothers, the original inventors of Facebook.
 Through the market’s ups and downs, and even initial government adversity, he became the first bitcoin millionaire by 2013.
 He is now worth an estimated $40 million.

 • First bank to integrate Bitcoin.
 In March, investment bank Morgan Stanley became the first big US financial institution to offer wealth management clients with a “high-risk tolerance” access to Bitcoin funds.
+This was a significant sign of acceptance in Bitcoin’s history.

 • First large Bitcoin Index Fund.
 In February 2021 Fidelity Digital Assets started the Wise Origin Bitcoin Index Fund with $13 billion.

-• In 2015 MIT programmers started the The Digital Currency Initiative.
-This is a neutral way of funding Bitcoin developers, allowing to continue to improve the software that powers the currency without the worry of an intrusive corporate mandate or ideology.
+• In 2015 MIT programmers started The Digital Currency Initiative.
+This is a neutral way of funding Bitcoin developers, allowing them to continue to improve the software that powers the currency without the worry of an intrusive corporate mandate or ideology.
 While the DCI has since expanded in scope, that work continues as a crucial part of the Bitcoin mission.
-Developers Wladimir van der Laan and Cory Fields have helped with the production and successful deployment of several new versions of Bitcoin Core, Bitcoin’s reference software, each bringing optimizations, usability improvements and security upgrades.
+Developers Wladimir van der Laan and Cory Fields have helped with the production and successful deployment of several new versions of Bitcoin Core, Bitcoin’s reference software, each bringing optimizations, usability improvements, and security upgrades.

 Riccardo Ferrari